-10% lower for mastery than for conventional groups.
-The relations for mastery and conventional groups on the first task were expected to be fairly similar because students in the two conditions received essentially the same quality of instruction before the first formative test was administered and mastery groups received feedback and correctives.
+A pattern of weaker correlations for mastery than for conventional groups also emerges over the series of learning tasks.
+On the first task, correlations are an average of about 10% lower for mastery than for conventional groups.
+The relations for mastery and conventional groups on the first task were expected to be fairly similar because students in the two conditions received essentially the same quality of instruction before the first formative test was administerd and mastery groups received feedback/ correctives.
 On the second learning task, correlations are an average of 35% less for mastery groups.
 Correlations are also considerably weaker for fourth and eighth grade mastery groups on the third task, but slightly stronger for the fifth grade mastery group.

-As Figure 4 illustrates, the relations which evolve between prior achievement and achievement over the series of related learning tasks are generally weaker for tutoring and mastery groups than for conventional groups.
+As Fig. 4.3 illustrates, the relation which evolve between prior achievement and achievement over the series of related learning tasks are generally weaker for tutoring and mastery groups than for conventional groups.
 Despite the brief amount of time allowed for each learning task, differences do appear in the correlations for prior achievement and achievement for students learning under tutoring, mastery, and conventional conditions.